 - The Power Waves are not to be used in outdoor environments. - Only ArcLink compatible Power Feed semi-automatic wire feeders and users interfaces may be used.
-Other Lincoln wire feeders or non-Lincoln wire feeders cannot be used. - POWER WAVE 455M/STT (CE) Output Limitations The POWER WAVE 455M/STT (CE) will support maximum average output current of 500 Amps (@ 60% duty cycle) on the standard Power Wave stud, and a maximum average output current of 325 amps (100% duty cycle) on the STT stud.
+Other Lincoln wire feeders or non-Lincoln wire feeders cannot be used. - Power Wave 455M (CE) Output Limitations The Power Wave 455M (CE) will support maximum average output current of 500 Amps @ 60% duty cycle.